tylerlong/glip-plus-dist/README.md

 After the screenshot is taken, a preview window is shown where you can edit the screenshot.

-If the app has focus and there is a chat window, it will upload the screenshot automatically.

-If the app doesn't have focus, the screenshot is saved into your pasteboard.
+The final screenshot is saved into your pasteboard.
 You can paste it anywhere you would like.

+If the app is not minimized and there is a chat window, it will upload the screenshot automatically.

 ![screenshot](images/screenshot.gif)